 Part B "Specific Methods in Preparation of Honours Project/Capstone Project" (1.5 cps) prepares students to develop a proposal for conducting a research-based or project-based study in their chosen areas.
-Topics include understanding the purposes and methods of sampling, quantitative research methods (e.g., survey research, experimental study, descriptive statistics and correlation, inferential statistics and data analysis with SPSS), qualitative research methods (e.g., interview, observation, documents and artefacts, case study), mixed-methods research, research in comparative education and philosophical methods in educational research.
+Topics include understanding the purposes and methods of sampling, quantitative research methods (e.g. survey research, experimental study, descriptive statistics and correlation, inferential statistics and data analysis with SPSS), qualitative research methods (e.g. interview, observation, documents and artefacts, case study), mixed-methods research, and action research in inclusive education.
 Students will be guided to identify a topic, conduct a literature review, select appropriate methods of data collection and analysis/inquiry, write a proposal, and create a demonstration/ visualization of the project idea.